 Reliability decisions in live-asset environments

-Asset-performance pressure is rarely solved by adding more maintenance activity alone.
+Asset-performance pressure in offshore and onshore operations is rarely solved by adding more maintenance activity alone.
 It improves when reliability, integrity, and operations are forced into the same decision frame.

 Practical executive perspective